urtzienriquez/urtzienriquez.github.io/_pages/about.md

 permalink: /about/
 ---

-I am a physiological ecologist based at the Institute of Vertebrate Biology (Czech Academy of Sciences, Czechia).
+I am a physiological and evolutionary ecologist based at the Institute of Vertebrate Biology (Czech Academy of Sciences, Czechia).

 ### Link to public profiles